lhmouse/asteria/doc/quick-guide.md

 ## Calling C++ Functions from Asteria

 Functions are reference-counting pointers, and can be passed like any other values.
-The simplest but still powerful way to create a function value is the `ASTERIA_BINDING()` macro, which is defined as
+The simplest but still powerful way to create a function value is to use the `ASTERIA_BINDING()` macro, which looks like

 ```c++
 ASTERIA_BINDING(